SamirTalwar/smoke/README.md

 Output will be in color if outputting to a terminal.
 You can force color output on or off with the `--color` and `--no-color` switches.

-In order to run Smoke with Docker instead, you would change the command as follows:

-    docker run --rm -it -v $PWD:/var/app samirtalwar/smoke test

 Enjoy.
 Any feedback is welcome.

 ## Origins